I'm passionate about many things, including golf, cooking, reading, animals, children's issues and rights, home decor, and my friends.

 Youth Golf Can Be Very Rewarding

 Do not be too concerned about your child outgrowing their kid's clubs.
-Too long of clubs will only create poor swing habits.
-If your child is not succeeding and seeing good results, they will likely want to quit and give up all together.
+Clubs that are too long will only create poor swing habits.
+If your child is not succeeding and seeing good results, they will likely want to quit and give up altogether.

-If you do decide to purchase a little longer set of clubs for your youth golfer to extend the life of the set, no more than one-inch longer is our recommendation.
+If you do decide to purchase a set of longer shafts to extend the life of the set, our recommendation is not to go any more than one inch longer.

 © 2009 All Child's Play